WE’RE GOING BACK IN 2023!

 In May of 2018, I took a group of 7 travelers with me on my own bucket-list inspired 9-day adventure to Jordan.
 We spent 5 days hiking the Jordan Trail from Dana to Petra, then a few more exploring the Mars-like expanse of Wadi Rum, ending with a celebratory float and mud session in the Dead Sea.

-Listen to my podcast episodes about all things Jordan: people, culture, language, magic…
+Listen to my recent podcast episode about all things Jordan: people, culture, language, magic…

 Some Words About Jordan